ByronQuezada/Major-Project/proposal.md

     Maps that show levels.

     game play explanation.
     Characters that can collide with objects.
     Objects that follows the laws of physics and collide with other objects.
     Start/Menu page.
     Restart Game Bottom.
-    pause Game Bottom.
+    Pause Game Bottom.
     Percfect  running game screen.